nsh1507/E-Commerce/docs/DesignDoc.md

 ![Replace with your Model Tier class diagram 1, etc.](Code_Coverage.png)

 - The reason for low percentages on the Persistence tier is because the team is currently missing one of the test file for HelperFileDAO.
-The team will implement and improve the unit tetsing for both persistence and controller classes for the following Sprint.
+The team will implement and improve the unit testing for both persistence and controller classes for the following Sprint.

 ## Ongoing Rationale
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**major**_ team decisions or design milestones/changes and corresponding justification._